TehMuffinMoo/ibPS/docs/BloxOne/BloxOne DDI/New-B1Subnet.md

 ```

 ## DESCRIPTION
-This function is used to create a new subnet in BloxOneDDI IPAM
+This function is used to create a new subnet in Universal DDI IPAM

 ## EXAMPLES